The Cardinality of Sumsets: Different Summands: Proof of Theorem

 \begin{theorem}[Balister-Bollob\'as,~\cite{Balister-Bollobas2007}] Let $h$ and $m$ be positive integers and $\alpha_1,\dots,\alpha_h$ be positive real numbers.
 Suppose that $A, B_1,\dots,B_h$ are finite sets in a commutative group that satisfy $|A|=m$ and $|A+B_i| \leq \alpha_i m$ for all $1\leq i \leq h$.
 Then for any subset $C\subseteq B_1+\dots+B_h$

 \end{theorem}

 The proof given by Balister and Bollob\'as is short and elegant.
 It combines an idea of Gyarmati, Matolcsi and Ruzsa in \cite{GMR2010} with the Box Theorem in \cite{Bollobas-Thomason1995}.
 Madiman, Marcus and Tetali gave a somewhat different proof based on entropy \cite{MMT2008}.
+The theorem can also be proved by methods developed by Ruzsa (for example in \cite{Ruzsa2006,Ruzsa2009}).